Home

 One possibility for life after death is reincarnation.

-What this really means, though, is unknowable.
+What reincarnation really means, though, is unknowable.
 How can I be "me" if I'm somebody else?
 What is the "me" that comes back?
 These are questions that can't fully be answered.

 The Mystery of Life After Life